LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       A predicate with one or more :term:`meta-arguments <meta-argument>`.
       For example, :ref:`methods_call_N` and :ref:`methods_findall_3` are
       built-in meta-predicates.

+   closure
+      A callable term (i.e. an atom or a compound term) passed to a :term:`meta-predicate` call where it is extended with additional arguments to form a goal called by the meta-predicate.

    predicate scope directive
       A directive that declares a predicate by specifying its visibility